TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The function ``SET()`` simply interprets the first argument to as the name of a variable to set in the local scope.
 Many other built-in and user-defined CMake functions work the same way.
-That is some of the string arguments are interpreted as the names of variables.
+That is, some of the string arguments are interpreted as the names of variables.
 There is no special language feature that interprets them as variables (except in an ``IF()`` statement).